 The eCourse begins on February 6, 2017.
 Your participation will require approximately four hours a week.
 All activities take place on the website, and you will be expected to

 - Read, listen to or view online content

 - Complete weekly assignments or activities

 Instructor Rob Reid will monitor discussion boards regularly during the three-week period, lead group discussions, and will also answer individual questions.
 All interaction will take place on the eCourse site, which will be available 24 hours a day, 7 days a week.
-It's recommended that students log into the site on September 8 or within a few days for an overview of the content and to begin the first lesson.
+It's recommended that students log into the site on the first day of class for an overview of the content and to begin the first lesson.

 Participants will need regular access to a computer with an internet connection for online message boards participation, viewing online video, listening to streaming audio (mp3 files), and downloading and viewing PDFs and PowerPoint files.
 ALA Editions eCourses are fully compatible with Windows and MacOs.